Python Basics

 num += 2

-Useful video: Explanation about Python 3 loops
+Useful video: Explanation of loops in Python 3

 Conditions